aragon/client/docs/FRONTEND_SETUP.md

 cd aragon-ui
 yarn install
 yarn link
-yarn run dev
+yarn dev
 ```

-Note: `yarn run dev` is like `yarn run build`, but it rebuilds automtically when a file changes.
+Note: `yarn dev` is like `yarn build`, but it rebuilds automtically when a file changes.

 Install the devbox dependencies, link `@aragon/ui` to it, and start it: